-However very interestingly, the stores at city centre EH1 and EH2 has also the lowest rating.
-The chart below shows the average star ratings by color.
-The darker the color the higher average score it has.
-It could be because there are many stores in the city centre and hence the low score pulls down the high score.
-It also means if our restaurant wants to focus on ratings, we should not try to put our store in the city centre.
+Interestingly, the restaurants in the city centre (EH1 and EH2) had the lowest rating average rating (Figure 7).
+An explanation for this is that there are many restaurants in the city centre and hence many low scores pull down the overall average.
+From this we can potentially infer that if our restaurant wants to focus on ratings, we should not try to put our restaurant in the city centre.